 This ceremony was initiated at DMU more than 10 years ago to encourage professionalism, scientific excellence and compassionate health care.
 More than any other symbol, the white coat signifies the excellence and caring demanded of those entering the health care professions.
 By accepting the white coat at this public ceremony, students acknowledge that they assume the additional responsibilities inherent in a medical education.
-Students don the white jacket as a class, and then are recognized individually by the president, dean and faculty as they walk across the stage.

 The White Coat Ceremony is held at the Civic Center of Greater Des Moines, 221 Walnut Street in downtown Des Moines.
 The center provides ample seating for the guests of our students.
 The University does not issue tickets or in any way limit attendance.
 Guests are requested to use the Third Street entrance.